Frühlingsarbeit im Garten

 • Lightly work into the top 5–10 cm

-• Especially useful in flower beds, raised beds and planting zones
+• Particularly useful in beds, raised beds, and planting zones

-It can store water, bind excess nutrients, and release them again when needed.
-At the same time, it creates stable conditions for microorganisms.
+It can store water, bind excess nutrients, and release them as needed.
+At the same time, it creates stable conditions for microorganisms.→ Those who wish to use zeolite in their own garden can find further information on application and products on the page Zeolite for garden and soil improvement .

 4. Consciously consider microorganisms